-The focus of this combined comparison will be between those serving as an administrator (115) and those serving as a teacher (334).
+The focus of this combined comparison was between those serving as an administrator (115) and those serving as a teacher (334).
 Gender, level, enrollment, and curriculum responsibility were analyzed within the parallel studies but are not part of the focus for the combined comparison (see Table 33).

-Table 33 Sample for Parallel Studies
+Sample for Parallel Studies